alsoncahyadi/AstronacciDatabaseSystem/README.md

 	php artisan db:refresh

-and thi command line to rollback all migration and seedings, and do the migration and seeding again:
+and this command line to rollback all migrations and seedings, and do the migration and seeding again:

 	php artisan db:refresh --seed